-It can be tough deciding between Vail and Beaver Creek Resorts in Colorado.
-Both are owned by Vail Resorts but these two are as different as skiing and snowboarding.
-Through the years, Vail has ranked No. 1 or among the top three ski and snowboard resorts by publications ranging from ski to family magazines.
-Beaver Creek has carved out a special niche as a boutique, decidedly upscale resort.
-Both have spectacular ski slopes and fun for non-skiers in the winter.
-In the summer, both are prime spots to camp (in comfortable to luxe lodging) and explore the surrounding mountains by foot, bike, horseback or with a golf club.
-Both Vail and Beaver Creek run festivals throughout the year.
+It can be tough deciding between Vail and Beaver Creek Resorts.
+They are as different as skiing and snowboarding.
+Through the years, Vail has ranked No. 1 or among the top three ski and snowboard resorts.
+Beaver Creek’s niche is as a boutique, upscale resort.
+Both have spectacular ski slopes and fun for non-skiers.
+Both are prime summer spots to explore surrounding mountains by foot, bike, horseback or golf club.
+Both run festivals throughout the year.

-Vail is the larger village and it sprawls from the ski slopes to I-70 and beyond.
+Vail is larger and sprawls from the ski slopes to I-70 and beyond.
 The core of Beaver Creek, 20-minutes away, is a small, luxe European-style village that clings to the mountainside.
-This resort actually has bases on three mountains and cat tracks unite them, so it’s easy to ski from one to another.
+Beaver Creek has bases on three mountains and cat tracks unite them, so it’s easy to ski from one to another.

 Check out the resort’s White Glove First Tracks for memorable first-on-the-mountain runs and breakfast at Allie’s Cabin.
-If you’re planning a luxe vacation, when booking your lodging ask about the White Carpet Club.
-In the club, just an escalator ride away from the slopes, there are lockers, attendants to help you with advice (and taking off your heavy ski boots), and hot chocolate after a day on the slopes.
+If you’re going luxe, ask about the White Carpet Club where you’re just an escalator ride away from the slopes, advice-filled attendants, and hot chocolate.

-“Vail Valley” is a marketing term for the mountains and valleys stretching from Vail to Beaver Creek.
-In the summertime this region is a playground for outdoor enthusiasts.
-The views of the Gore Range are beautiful year-round but in the summertime there’s a blend of green pines and white aspens reaching up to craggy peaks.
-Hike on trails threading Vail or Beaver Creek and in the surrounding mountain.
-Take a lift uphill to bike on the resort’s ski trails.
-(There are hooks to carry bikes on one of the lifts.)
-Plenty of good outfitters offer fishing in gold-medal streams.
-Golf courses range from public links to award-winning private courses to which certain hotels have access.
+“Vail Valley” — a playground for outdoor enthusiasts — is a marketing term for the mountains and valleys stretching from Vail to Beaver Creek.
+Views of the Gore Range are beautiful year-round but in the summertime a blend of green pines and white aspens reach up to craggy peaks.
+Take a lift to bike down the resort’s ski trails.
+Plenty of outfitters offer fishing in gold-medal streams.
+Golf courses range from public to award-winning private courses.

-Whether staying in Vail or Beaver Creek, you have easy access to the ongoing parade of festivals and events – from rock concerts to food and wine weekends, throughout the winter, summer and fall.
-Culture is important to the residents, so expect symphonies from such prestigious groups as the New York Philharmonic Symphony Orchestra, plays and dance recitals.
-Almost every weekend, there’s a festival designed to draw visitors and families to explore the region.
+Both resorts have easy access to an ongoing parade of festivals and events — from rock concerts to food and wine weekends.
+Residents appreciate culture, so expect prestigious symphonies, plays and dance recitals.
 Lodging rates are lower in the summertime.

 Most of the travelers flying to these resorts land at Denver International Airport and either rent a car or take shuttle service.
 If the roads are clear and traffic is minimal, the ride will be about two- to twho-and-a-half hours.
 From certain major cities, you can also fly into Eagle Airport, which is about 30 minutes on the west side of Beaver Creek.
 If you want a car book one in advance, although there are excellent shuttle services at both Vail and Beaver Creek.
 Van service to the resorts is another option.